 WHAT WE DO

-WELCM hosts weekly Gatherings on Tuesday evenings at our beautiful home just off-campus.
-We start with dinner at 6:30, followed by Bible study, discussion, and prayer.
-Monthly we share Eucharistic worship.
+WELCM hosts weekly Gatherings on Tuesday evenings during term at our beautiful home just off-campus.
+Dinner starts at 6:30, followed by Bible study/discussion, and prayer.

-WELCM also offers Thursday contemplative Bible study, Sunday Evening Prayer services on campus, monthly fellowship activities, service projects, & annual retreats.
+WELCM also offers Thursday contemplative Bible study, Sunday Evening Prayer services on campus, monthly fellowship activities, service projects, and regular retreats.

 WELCM welcomes you!
 We prioritize inclusivity, and seek to build an authentic, non-judging Christian community that reflects the diversity of Winthrop.
 Our members come from various church backgrounds; some are simply questioning and questing.

 Wherever you are on your spiritual journey, you belong with us!

 Since 2008, campus ministry at Winthrop has been a joyful collaboration between these two congregations and denominations.

 If you are new to Lutheran or Episcopal culture, our worship may be slightly more formal than you are used to.
 We read Old and New Testament Scripture passages aloud; we celebrate the Eucharist (Communion) every Sunday.
 Most of our prayers are written down, rather than improvised.
 Our ministers wear collars, and include women as well as men.

 Our peer minister for 2020-21 is Grace Tristan, a junior majoring in Early Childhood Education.
 Sponsored by the Episcopal Diocese of Upper South Carolina, Grace will work with Olga-Maria to create and implement programming for WELCM, especially taking point on fellowship activities.

 Ellery McNeill is our student Board member for this year, and Emma Jeter is our social media coordinator.